tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 Implementers SHOULD create an instance of `bdqffdq:Mechanism` to uniquely identify their suite of Test `Implementations`.

-Implementations producing `Data Quality Reports` SHOULD create instances of `bdqffdq:Assertions` grouped in `bdqffdq:DataQualityReports` that also specify the `bdqffdq:DataResource` that the `bdqffdq:DataQualityReport` concerns.
+Implementations producing `Data Quality Reports` SHOULD create instances of `bdqffdq:Responses` grouped in `bdqffdq:DataQualityReports` that also specify the `bdqffdq:DataResource` that the `bdqffdq:DataQualityReport` concerns.

 Implementers MUST provide `Response` data in `Data Quality Reports` consisting of `Response.status`, `Response.result`, and `Response.comment`.